Agoric/documentation/main/ertp/api/issuer.md

 - `amountMathKind` `{MathKind}` - optional
 - Returns `{IssuerKit}`

-Makes a new `issuer` as well as its one-to-one associated ERTP objects; a 'mint' and a `brand`.
+Makes a new `issuer` as well as its one-to-one associated ERTP objects; a `mint` and a `brand`.
-All are in unchangable one-to-one relationships with each other.
+All are in unchangeable one-to-one relationships with each other.
 It also makes a new `amountMath`, which is in an unchangeable many-to-one relationship with the new `issuer`.

 The `allegedName` is available from the `brand` in asset descriptions.
 The `allegedName` is